tfirew/techu/techu.md

 Security of the cloud: infrastracture security, compute storage, networking, Database, Avialability, Regions, Edge Locatoins Security in the cloud:SSE, CSE, Network Traffic Protection, OS network and firewall configuration.

-AWS Cloud adoption framwork security perspective
+`AWS Cloud adoption framwork security perspective `

 Directive
-    what are your security requirements
+    what are your security requirements(HIPPA compliance) Detective
-Detective
     Looks for bad things happening anyway
 Preventive
-    Stop bad things from happening
+    Stop bad things from happening(strong audit, authentication...)
 Responsive
-    Fix or alert on bad things detected
+    Fix or alert on bad things detected(intrusion)

+Forensic Subnet(for analysis for any problem: Not trafic in no trafic out)

+Common incidents

+    Compromized user credentials
+    Insufficient data integrity
+    Overly permissibe access

+ad hoc() one time analysis

+What is DevOps?
+    Continous Integration and Continous Delivery

+    A continous delivery model that is repeatable, reliable, stable, resilient, and secure, while improving operatinal efficiency.

+API calls are automatically signed when using AWS SDK, CLI, and the aws management console.

+Root access: unresticted access to AWS cloud
+IAM User: Restricted access to aws cloud

+POC3: Deliverable

+Scores for recommendations(practices into and descriptions) Reports of the informations that's provided by the inspector???

+The resource types that you can protect by using AWS WAF web ACLs are Amazon CloudFront distributions, Amazon API Gateway APIs, and Application Load Balancers.